babuteg13/tct/README.md

 ___

-If any plugin is missing, you cann add view;
+> If any plugin is missing, you cann add view;

 # YOU CAN ADD PLUGINS VIEW:

 ```
-plugin {plugin name}
+help plugin

 ```